 Not many people know about the Petrie Museum – the quirky museum of Ancient Egyptian and Sudanese archaeology tucked away in the bowels of UCL.
-Hell, I didn’t even find out about it until earlier this year, but when I did, I realised I’ve been missing out on one of the coolest free places to visit in London.
+Hell, we didn’t even find out about it until a couple of years ago, but when we did, we realised we’ve been missing out on one of the coolest free places to visit in London.

 Everyone else’s loss is totally your gain – the museum might be small but the collection is mighty.
 You’ll uncover all kinds of cool Egyptian artefacts (yes, there’s even a Mummy – not to mention the oldest item of clothing in the world).
 You’ll love it.

 There are so many things we love about the capital, but the fact that pretty much all of the biggest galleries and museums are free is right up there with the best of them.